ksahlmann/myno/README.md

 ### License
-This project is licensed under the terms of the Apache License 2.0
+This project is licensed under the terms of the GNU GPLv3 License.